wovalle/fireorm/README.md

 ## Contributing

 Have a bug or a feature request?
 Please search [the issues](https://github.com/wovalle/fireorm/issues) to prevent duplication.
-If you couldn't what you were looking for, [proceed to open a new one](https://github.com/wovalle/fireorm/issues/new).
+If you couldn't find what you were looking for, [proceed to open a new one](https://github.com/wovalle/fireorm/issues/new).
 Pull requests are welcome!

 ## Contributors